 1st April 2018 saw the soft launch of the Open Electricity Market in Singapore ushering in a new age of competitiveness, lower prices and new retailers competing hard for your money!
-While it might seem overwhelming with the various plans in the market with different labels, it all really boils down to three types of plans which are very different from each other.
+While it might seem overwhelming with the various price plans in the market with different labels, it all really boils down to three types of plans which are very different from each other.

 1. Fixed Pricing Plans